scullyio/scully/docs/scully-cmd-line.md

 npx scully serve
 ```

-this starts the scully server helper on its own.
+This starts the scully server helper on its own.
 You can use this to inspect the result from Scully, or to speed up the scully proccess a bit. it does not _build_ the project, it only serves the angular build files, and the scully result files.

 ## showBrowser